SuhealAhamed99/IOT-SECURITY-SYSTEM/README.md

 *MENTOR*: NEELA SANTOSH

-🔐 Task 3: IoT Security System using Blynk and ESP32 This project demonstrates a simple IoT-based security system that detects motion using a PIR sensor and alerts users via the Blynk IoT platform.
+🔐 Task 3: IoT Security System:

+This project demonstrates a simple IoT-based security system that detects motion using a PIR sensor and alerts users via the Blynk IoT platform.
 The system activates a buzzer and LED alarm locally and sends notifications to the Blynk dashboard for real-time monitoring.

-📲 Overview
+📲 Overview:

 The ESP32 continuously monitors a PIR motion sensor connected to GPIO14.

 ⚠️ When motion is detected:

-  🔸 The buzzer and LED on GPIO15 and GPIO2 respectively turn ON 🔸 A motion alert is sent to the Blynk app via a virtual LED on pin V2 and a log event notification 🔸 Serial Monitor prints "Motion Detected!" for debugging
+  🔸 The buzzer and LED on GPIO15 and GPIO2 respectively turn ON

+  🔸 A motion alert is sent to the Blynk app via a virtual LED on pin V2 and a log event notification

+  🔸 Serial Monitor prints "Motion Detected!" for debugging

 ✅ When motion stops:

   🔹 The buzzer and LED turn OFF

   🔹 The Blynk virtual LED is switched OFF

   🔹 Serial Monitor prints "Motion Ended"

 🧰 Components Used :